 To create a feline-friendly environment in your small space, try these ideas:

-Create a private place for your cat to retreat.
-Although cats are in the wild social creatures, they do on occasion desire a confined space to be alone.
+for your cat to retreat.
+Although cats in the wild are social creatures, they do on occasion desire a confined space to be alone.
 Cardboard boxes with cut-outs make great hideaways even in small apartments.